PreibischLab/STIM/README.md

 ## Wrapping in Python

-A python wrapper, stimwrap https://github.com/rajewsky-lab/stimwrap, provides an interface to extract datasets and their attributes from an N5-container created by STIM.
+The [stimwrap package](https://github.com/rajewsky-lab/stimwrap) from the Rajewsky lab provides an interface to extract datasets and their attributes from an N5-container created by STIM.

 ## Java code examples